Overview of Financial Ratios

 Debt to Equity Ratio

 The debt-to-equity ratio shows the relationship between debt and equity as it relates to business financing.
-A business can take out loans, issue stock, and retain earnings to be used in future periods to keep operations running.
-It is less risky and less costly to use equity sources for financing as compared to debt resources.
+A business can take out loans, issue shares, and retain earnings to be used in future periods to keep operations running.
+It is less risky and less costly to use equity sources for financing (issue shares) as compared to debt resources (obtain a loan).
 This is mainly due to interest expense repayment that a loan carries as opposed to equity, which does not have this requirement.
-Therefore, a company wants to know how much debt and equity contribute to its financing.
-Ideally, a company would prefer more equity than debt financing.
+Therefore, a business wants to know how much debt and equity contribute to its financing.
+Ideally, a buisiness would prefer more equity than debt financing.
 The formula for the debt to equity ratio is:

 The information needed to compute the debt-to-equity ratio for Mistborn Trading in the current year can be found on the balance sheet.

-This means that for every $1 of equity contributed toward financing, $1.875 is contributed from lenders.
-This would be a concern for Mistborn Trading.
+This means that for every $1 of equity (contributions from shareholders and past earnings of the firm), $1.50 is contributed from lenders.
+This could be a concern for Mistborn Trading.
 This could be a red flag for potential investors that the business could be trending toward insolvency because they have too many obligations.
-Dragons Tales might want to get the ratio below 1:1 to improve their long-term business viability.
+MT might want to get the ratio below 1:1 to improve their long-term business viability.